franBec/pollitoDev/content/en/blog/2024-03-19-pollitos-manifest-on-java-spring-boot-cdd-3.md

 Let's create an example.
 You can find it finished in feature/consumer-gen-example

-### 0. Do all the steps for making the microservice into a provider first.
+### 0. Do all the steps for making the microservice into a provider first

 For this, I'm gonna start from feature/provider-gen, and follow the steps to create a provider microservice with this a simple OAS called _animeinfo.yaml_

-### 1. Add provider-generation specific dependencies.
+### 1. Add provider-generation specific dependencies

 - [javax.annotation » javax.annotation-api » 1.3.2](https://mvnrepository.com/artifact/javax.annotation/javax.annotation-api/1.3.2): Solves error package javax.annotation does not exist.
 - [io.github.openfeign » feign-okhttp » 13.2.1](https://mvnrepository.com/artifact/io.github.openfeign/feign-okhttp/13.2.1): Solves error package feign.okhttp does not exist.